-1915 Rexford Road

-Charlotte, North Carolina 28211
+1915 Rexford Road Charlotte, North Carolina 28211 Phone 704.366.7000 Fax 704.362.4208

-Phone 704/366-7000

-Fax 704/362-4208

-NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT
+NOTICE OF 2019 ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT

-The 2018 annual meeting of stockholders (the "Annual Meeting") of Nucor Corporation ("Nucor") will be held in the Morrison Ballroom of the Charlotte Marriott SouthPark, 2200 Rexford Road, Charlotte, North Carolina 28211, at 10:00 a.m., Eastern Time, on Thursday, May 10, 2018, for the following purposes:
+The 2019 annual meeting of stockholders (the "Annual Meeting") of Nucor Corporation ("Nucor") will be held at 10:00 a.m., Eastern Time, on Thursday, May 9, 2019, at the Charlotte Marriott SouthPark, 2200 Rexford Road, Charlotte, North Carolina 28211, for the following purposes:

-- To elect the seven directors nominated by the Board of Directors: - · To ratify the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for the year ending December 31, 2018; - To approve, on an advisory basis, Nucor's named executive officer compensation in 2017; - · To consider and vote on a stockholder proposal; and - · To conduct such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- To elect the seven directors nominated by the Board of Directors; - To ratify the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for the year ending December 31, 2019; - To approve, on an advisory basis, Nucor's named executive officer compensation in 2018; - · To consider and vote on two stockholder proposals; and - To conduct such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Stockholders as of the close of business on March 12, 2018 are entitled to notice of and to vote at the Annual Meeting.
+Stockholders as of the close of business on March 11, 2019 are entitled to receive notice of and to vote at the Annual Meeting.

 This year we will be using the Securities and Exchange Commission rule that allows us to provide our proxy materials to our stockholders via the Internet.
-By doing so, most of our stockholders will only receive a notice of the Annual Meeting containing instructions on how to access the proxy materials via the Internet and vote online. by telephone or by mail.
-If you would like to request a paper or e-mail copy of the proxy materials, you should follow the instructions in the notice for requesting a copy.
+By doing so, most of our stockholders will only receive a notice of the Annual Meeting containing instructions on how to access the proxy materials via the Internet and vote online, by telephone or by mail.
+If you would like to receive a paper or e-mail copy of the proxy materials, you should follow the instructions in the notice for requesting a copy.